Should I fill out a Driver’s Crash Report or Blue Form (CR-2) after my car accident?

 - Signature attesting to details written on form

 The purpose of having all of these sections is to make sure every detail is accounted for after the accident.
-The only way to recovery is making sure all of your facts are straight and correct, and this form serves that function.

 Regardless of intent, Blue Forms are often not very helpful.

-In most cases, both parties will file a blue form and they become little more than written versions of “he said – she said.”
+In most cases, both parties will file a Blue Form and they become little more than written versions of “he said – she said.”
 There is nothing about the form that verifies the statements to be correct or accurate depictions of what happened.
 It is simply your statement versus the opposing party’s statement.
-In these kinds of cases, blue forms are generally not very helpful.
+In these kinds of cases, Blue Forms are generally not very helpful.
 When statements are reduced to this they provide very little assistance in determining fault.

 Or maybe you write that you were leaving the Kroger grocery store when someone hit your car in the parking lot.
 Often times in an investigation, insurance companies can access the reports from your “Kroger Plus Card.”
 Many people do not realize that this card not only gives you discounts when you purchase gas, but it also tracks and records all of your purchases made with that card.
 The trial court or the insurance company could then access your card, see that you purchased alcohol during that specific visit, and claim that you may have been inebriated when you were driving and, therefore, you were actually at fault.

-Don’t risk your entire recovery on a blue form.
+Don’t risk your entire recovery on a Blue Form.